-Most students are first generation college students and 90-100% of them receive financial aid.
+A majority of the students are first generation college students and 90-100% of them receive financial aid.
 Several of the students are single parents.
-The program is small, and the faculty can provide individualized attention.
-All nursing faculty are first-generation college graduates and understand the students' unique needs.
+The program is very small and the faculty is able to provide individualized attention.
+All of the nursing faculty are first generation college graduates and understand the unique needs of the students.
 Costing approximately \$11,000, the program is very affordable.
-Many of the clinical sites are local so the students are very comfortable with the staff and administration.
-The community is very supportive of the program and the local hospital hires the students as Personal Care Assistants and works around the classroom schedule.
+A majority of the clinical sites are local so the students are very comfortable with the staff and administration.
+The community is very supportive of the program and the local hospital hires the students as Personal Care Assistants and work around the classroom schedule.
 The hospital also provides scholarships and offers employment once they have graduated.